pybind/pybind11/docs/compiling.rst

 A helper file is provided with pybind11 that can simplify usage with setuptools if you have pybind11 installed as a Python package; the file is also standalone, if you want to copy it to your package.
-If use use PEP518's ``pyproject.toml``
+If you use PEP518's ``pyproject.toml``
 file:

 .. code-block:: toml